 The Expo Center at the Memorial Coliseum is an 110,000 square feet space, which features portable telescopic seating that can seat up to 5,000 for sports events, depending on the event’s needs.
 Volleyball events can feature 24 courts and wrestling events can have up to 20 collegiate regulation mats.

-Exciting NCAA Future
+Exciting NCAA Hosting Opportunities

 In 2016, the Allen County War Memorial Coliseum collaborated with local partners to submit 25 event hosting bids to the NCAA, for sports including basketball, volleyball, and wrestling.
 In April 2017, the venue was awarded a total of five events.